Xevel/NXV11/README.txt

 XV-11 test
 Copyright 2010 Nicolas "Xevel" Saugnier

-This repository contains the python visualizer, as well as the arduino sketch that spoofs a lidar (using a few full revolutions, because I only had an old Duemilanove(with 16k of flash) available).
+This repository contains the python visualizer, as well as the arduino sketch that spoofs a lidar (using a few full revolutions).

 How to make the program work in demo mode :